 Generally, water is known to be the most important ionizing solvent used to form electrolytic or non-electrolytic solutions.
 However, water is not the only solvent used for this purpose.

 Unlike electrolytes, when nonelectrolytes are dissolved in aqueous solution then due to the presence of a covalent bond between the molecules, it does not break down into ions completely.
 Due to incomplete ionization, the cations and anions are not separated and hence even in the presence of externally applied potential, the conduction of electric current does not take place.

 So, mainly the type of bond which is present between the molecular structure controls the dissociating of ions when present within the aqueous solution.

 Key Differences Between Electrolytes and Nonelectrolytes

-- The key factor of differentiation between electrolytes and nonelectrolytes can be understood with the help of their names itself.
+- The key factor of differentiation between electrolytes and nonelectrolytes can be understood with the help of their names.
 Electrolytes act as electric conductors when present in a solution, on the contrary, nonelectrolytes never possess the behavioural characteristics of the conductor when present in a solution.

 - Electrolytes when dissolved in a solvent get completely break down into ions i.e., separated as cations and anions.
 As against, nonelectrolytes when dissolved in a solvent never completely breakdown into ions.